AzzaAbdelGhani/BinarySearchTree/README.md

 | **FIND**   |           303           |   6   |       2.6          | 0.5 |         1.3            | 0.2 |       1.6          | 0.5 |
 | **ERASE**  |            1            |   1   |        3           |  1  |          2             |  1  |        2           |  1  |

+The benchmark was performed against `std::map`, repeating the same functions for 5000 different values taken sequentially or randomly.
+Inserting an ordered sequence of values results in a totally unbalanced BST, while `std::map` is able to perform a balanced insertion.
+Therefore this is the worst case scenario for our container and the results are pretty abysmal compared to the standard library.
+However, using random numbers in insertion leads to a random structure of the BST, and the timings taken in this case are really close to the performances of STL.

 ### Functions